 I was in shock.
 Never having heard this before, I was brought to my knees in bitter tears.
 I knew then that I had failed the test.
 The Holy Spirit brought me to a realization of my sins, my wickedness, my hardheartedness against God.
 I had known the gospel but in my own way had rejected it.
 I was still the one sitting on the throne in my life.

 That night, I repented of my sins, placed my faith in Jesus Christ, and was forgiven completely.
 God made me a new person with a new heart (Ezek.
 36:26).
 I finally had put my entire life in Jesus’ hands, and I just knew that I was now truly one of His children, saved from the wrath of God (Rom.
 5:9).
-What’s more, being born again was a literal thing, not just a figure of speech (John 3:5).
+What’s more, being born again was a literal thing to me, not just a figure of speech (John 3:5).
 That’s also when I, quite naturally, began calling God Father (Rom.
 8:15).

-Since then, I have gradually grown, not by my own power, but because the Holy Spirit lives in me.
+Since then I have gradually grown, not by my own power, but because the Holy Spirit lives in me.
 God gave me a passion for studying His Word, learning the truths of the Bible, and a love of prayer.
 He has given me a heart for missions and for persecuted Christians around the world.
 I have a joy that stays with me, even through the tough times, and a love for others that I never had before.
 I can see the fruit of the Spirit evident in my life (Gal.
 5:22) in various degrees.
 I am finally free from the guilt of my abortion (although I will always regret it).
 But I know that God has forgiven me, and I will see my child in heaven.

 I am not sinless, and I am not perfect, but I know that this Christian life is a process, whereby God gradually changes His children into the image of His Son (Rom.
 6:22).
 He sanctifies us through the power of His Holy Spirit, and we receive eternal life.

 Neither is my life problem free.
 I have had many trials and sufferings, have been put through tests, and have been disciplined by God.
 I have been persecuted for my faith (by American standards anyway), but through His Word, I now understand why these things happen (1 Peter 1:6-7).
 These are things we should not be surprised about (1 Peter 4:12-14).
 The depression and doubt I once experienced has been replaced by peace and joy.
-I have wonderful, beautiful joy, because I have Jesus Christ forever and ever!
+I have wonderful, beautiful joy because I have Jesus Christ forever and ever!

 The message God has burdened me with is to all professing Christians—make sure of your election!
 Make sure you do not fail the test!
 Read 1 John, read the books of James and 2 Peter.
 Read through Scripture, whole books at a time, not just little snippets, not just a verse here or there, but take the Word of God and treasure it.
 Because that’s what it is—a treasure.
 You might also want to listen to this sermon on Non-Burdensome Christianity by Tim Conway.